linkeddatacenter/kees/README.md

 3. a time slot for the data inference (**reasoning window**).
 4. a time slot to access the Knowledge Base and to answering questions (**teaching window**)

-Steps 2 and 3 can be iterated.
+Steps 2, 3 and 4 can be iterated till the system converges in a stable configuration.

 ![KEES cycle](v1/images/cycle.png)